Good Medicine - Medical School IV - Cover

 "What do we have?" she asked Doctor Lindsay.

 "Nichole Nielson, sixteen, kidney transplant due to chronic kidney disease of unknown aetiology.
-All vitals good, but had two runs of V-tach, the second one resolving only after lidocaine, then V-fib, requiring two attempts to cardiovert and epi to restore sinus rhythm.
+All vitals good, but had two runs of V-tach, the second one resolving only after lidocaine; then V-fib, requiring two attempts to cardiovert and epi to restore sinus rhythm.
 No previous indication of coronary symptoms."

 "Who did the pre-op check?"
 Doctor Pace asked.

 "I did," I replied.
 "I was supervised by Doctor Rafiq.
-There were no contraindications to surgery, she was alert, and in good spirits.
+There were no contraindications to surgery; she was alert and in good spirits.
 Everything is on the chart.
 She was NPO, which I confirmed from the chart and questioning.
 No medication except for the pre-op sedative administered by Doctor DeMille and the anesthesia administered by Doctor Kelsey."

 "Any complications, Shelly?"

 "None.
-When she had the second run of V-tach, Doctor Roth decided to close immediately.
+When she had the second run of V-tach, Doctor DeBeers decided to close immediately.
 The transplanted kidney was pink, and I see urine in the bag now.
 We had just finished closing when she went into V-fib.
 Anesthesia was discontinued immediately."

 Doctor Pace nodded and performed an exam.